 Before operating the generator set, read the Operator's Manual and become familiar with it and the equipment.
 Safe and efficient operation can be achieved only if the unit is properly operated and maintained.
-Many accidents are caused by failure to follow fundamental rules and precautions.
+Accidents are usually caused by failure to follow fundamental rules and precautions.